OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 evaluating forecasts across multiple sites or variables there are some considerations to be made.

--   Are we making equal comparisons?
+-   are we making equal comparisons?

-For the aquatics example we are comparing 1031 climatology forecasts to 844 - is this okay?
+For the aquatics example we are comparing 1052 climatology forecasts to 863 - is this okay?
 What about if our phenology model only forecasted greenness during the winter (easy) and not in spring (harder), would this be a fair comparison?